fjalanis/fina/household-finance-prd.md

 - All deletion operations must use confirmation modal dialogs rather than browser alerts
 - Deletion confirmation modals should clearly communicate what will be deleted and any cascade effects

+### Modal Interface Behavior
+- Modifying entries in modals should not trigger full page refreshes
+- The transaction list should update in real-time when transaction balance status changes
+- Filter views (All/Balanced/Unbalanced) should update immediately when transaction status changes
+- Success and error messages should be displayed within the modal
+- Loading indicators should be non-intrusive and not cause layout shifts

 #### Implementation Pattern
 - Entity form components should be standalone and reusable
 - Forms should accept entity data, onSave, and onCancel callback props